What grades are offered?

 What type of teacher is drawn to Kendellhurst Academy?

 Our faculty is comprised of dedicated, loyal and nurturing teachers who have the whole child in mind.
 We cultivate a team of professionals who take the duty of teaching as a personal responsibility, and the joy of teaching as a personal mantra.
 They truly are stewards of education.
 Our grade school teachers are fully qualified with many staff being Ontario Certified Teachers (OCT) with a Bachelor in Education, or carry a degree with additional qualifications in child studies coupled with many years of experience.
 Kindergarten teachers are Registered Early Childhood Educators (RECE) or qualified OCT educators, or carry a degree in child studies with many years of experience.

-John Kendell, Co-Founder of Kendellhurst Academy, is dedicated to his family, Kendellhurst Academy and his environmental work around the Great Lakes which is centered on the Credit Valley.
+School Director and Co-Founder of Kendellhurst Academy, is dedicated to his family, Kendellhurst Academy and his environmental work around the Great Lakes which is centered on the Credit Valley.
 John attended UTM for geography and environmental management earning his Hon.
 B.Sc.
-John has over 15 years of business experience and takes care of all legal, administration, accounting and behind the scenes duties for the school.
+John has over 20 years of business experience and takes care of all legal, administration, accounting and behind the scenes duties for the school.
 John is also very active in the community through volunteering as the chairman of a large conservation group.
 Through his volunteer efforts he has raised many millions of dollars to benefit wildlife habitat along many GTA rivers and streams and assists in endangered species recovery.
-John is a recipient of Canada's prestigious National Recreation Fisheries Award for his 20 years of volunteer work.

 What role do I play in my child's education at Kendellhurst Academy?